octobercms/docs/2.x/tailor/blueprints.md

     type: mixin
 ```

-> **Note**: When first creating a blueprint, you can choose to not include a UUID and one will be automatically generated for you on the first migration.
+> **Note**: When first creating a blueprint, you can choose to not include a UUID and one will be magically created for you on the first migration.

 ## Migrating Blueprints

-Blueprints and their changes are commited to the database during the normal [database migration process](../console/commands.md#database-migration).
-When a change is made manually to a blueprint file, be sure to run this command to update the database tables.
+Blueprints and their structure are migrated in the database during the normal [database migration process](../console/commands.md#database-migration).
+When a change is made manually to a blueprint file, you should run the `october:migrate` command to update the database tables.

     php artisan october:migrate